Mohamed-Tarek-MT/Reach_App/README.md

 ## Scrum Workflow
 - **Project Management**: We are using GitHub Projects to manage our Scrum board.
 Each sprint will include tasks categorized by stages: To Do, In Progress, In Review, and Done.
 - **Roles**:
-  - Mohamed Tarek: [Role/Responsibilities]
+  - Mohamed Tarek: Backend and Database
-  - Abdalrahman Khaled: [Role/Responsibilities]
+  - Tasneem Ashraf: Backend and Database
-  - Habiba Ayman: [Role/Responsibilities]
+  - Reem Ehab: Backend and Database
-  - Tasneem Ashraf: [Role/Responsibilities]
+  - Abdalrahman Khaled: Frontend
-  - Reem Ehab: [Role/Responsibilities]
+  - Habiba Ayman: Frontend